Hojoki: A Buddhist Reflection on Solitude (9784805318003)

 About the Author:

-Kamo no Chomei was a Japanese poet, musician and essayist who died in 1216.
-While in his fifties, he became a recluse, moving to Mount Hiei outside Kyoto then to Hino, where he built a tiny hut and spent the rest of his life writing and contemplating.
+Kamo no Chomei was a Japanese poet, Buddhist thinker, and musician.
+After being passed over for a prestigious promotion in Kyoto, he became a recluse, moving to Mount Hiei outside the city and then to Hino where he built a tiny hut and spent the rest of his life writing and contemplating.
+He died in 1216.